Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ✓ Why GiftedPicks chose this

 Afnan 9PM is named for its intended use — and it delivers.
 The lavender-cinnamon-vanilla accord is an almost exact match for JPG Ultra Male sweet-masculine DNA.
 The projection during the first 2-3 hours is attention-grabbing without being offensive.
-At $22-30 for 100ml vs. $85 for 75ml of Ultra Male, Afnan provides more fragrance for less than a third of the cost.
+At a fraction of Ultra Male's price for the same 100ml size, Afnan provides comparable performance at a far more accessible price point.
 The scent is a proven compliment-getter in fragrance community blind testing.

 ⚠ Not ideal for